pridevel/slate/source/index.html.md

 Javascript has the concepts of events that allows us to track all kinds of events, eg mouseclick, scroll, keypress etc.
 Using javascript we can put event_handlers on the HTML elements so that when an event occours it can show some action kind of thing.
 You can find different types of event handlers [here](http://www.w3schools.com/jsref/dom_obj_event.asp). which you can use in your website.

-event listner:
+You can refer above examples to see how we cantarget the HTML elements.

+**Event listner:**

-event listeneris a function that takes two parameter, the first parameter is the event_name such as click, drag, scroll etc. and the second parameter is the action that we want to happen when the event occours.
+Event listener is a function that takes two parameter, the first parameter is the event_name such as click, drag, scroll etc. and the second parameter is the action that we want to happen when the event occours.

 ```script
 //Example of adding event listner